LetsUnlockiPhone/Servo/README.md

 Updating
 ========
-First, back up your database, then:
+First, back up your database:

-	$ git pull origin master
+	$ ./manage.py backupdb

+then:

-	$ ./manage.py migrate --no-initial-data
+	$ ./manage.py selfupdate

 After which you should restart your Servo instance.
+The method depends on how it's deployed.

 Documentation